cgorringe/pmosaic/README.md

 ### What Programs Do

 1. **addtiles.pl** - Add image tiles to a mosaic library.
 Need to do this first before trying to generate a photomosaic.
 It can take a long time with a large collection, but it only has to be done once.
 Expect several hours or run overnight depending on size of collection.
+With modern computers, this step may complete within minutes.

 2. **masterimg.pl** - This extracts color data from the master image and produces a CSV text file to be used as input into the **mosaic** program.
 You tell this program how many tiles that you want across and down in the photomosaic, and how many duplicate tiles to allow.
 Takes a few seconds.